 Sublime Text 3 includes a command line tool, subl.
-However, it does not work out of the box after you install the editor in OS X Yosemite.
+Unfortunately, this tool doesn't work right out of the box after you've installed the editor on OS X Yosemite.

-After the installation, create a symbolic link to Sublime Text using this command:
+After installing Sublime Text 3, create a symbolic link using the following command:

-- ‘/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl’ is the location that the application is stored in your Applications directory.
+/Applications/Sublime\ Text.app/Contents/SharedSupport/bin/sublis the location where the application is stored in your Applications directory.

-- ‘/usr/local/binis the chosen path you want the symbolic link to be located.
+/usr/local/binis the chosen path where you want the symbolic link to reside.

-To use Sublime Text as the editor for many commands that prompt for input, set your EDITOR environment variable:
+To set Sublime Text as the default editor for various commands that prompt for input, configure your

 export EDITOR='subl -w'

-where the flag -w will cause the subl command not to exit until the file is closed.
+subl command will not exit until the file is closed.

-You can also set your default editor in Git with this command:
+Additionally, you can set Sublime Text as your default Git editor with this command:

 git config --global core.editor "subl -n -w"